Tuesday, February 17, 2026

 • Complaint KPIs are conduct indicators, not operational statistics

-• If reliable complaint data cannot be produced quickly, regulators and supervisory teams often interpret this as a control weakness
+• If complaint data cannot be produced quickly and reliably, it is often seen as a control weakness

 Time to acknowledge